Select Page

 The Scale of the Operation

-The Berlin Airlift was a massive logistical undertaking.
-In total, nearly 277,000 flights delivered approximately 2.3 million tons of food, fuel, and other vital supplies to the people of West Berlin.
-This amounted to an average of 5,000 tons of supplies per day.
+Consequently, the Berlin Airlift was a very large exercise.
+Altogether, 276988 flights transported some 2,3 million tons of food, fuels, and other essential requirements to the occupied West Berlin.
+This was an average daily ration of 5,000 tons of supplies.

 A Symbol of Determination